tencent-quantum-lab/tensorcircuit/README.md

 ## Install

+`pip install tensorcircuit`.

-`pip install tensorcircuit`(Extra package installation may be required for some features.)
+Extra package installation may be required for some features.

 ## Contributing